The Deep and Wide Approach: An MSP Client Retention Strategy

 The Deep and Wide Approach: An MSP Sales and Client Retention Strategy

-While MSPs often deliver exceptional service, many struggle with the sales and onboarding process.
+While MSPs are known for delivering exceptional service, many struggle with losing customers.

 This is because, first and foremost, MSPs are service organizations.
-This is especially true for smaller MSPs, where the owner is sometimes the only one directly responsible for prospecting.
+This is especially true for smaller MSPs, where the owner is sometimes the only one directly responsible for aspects of the business like relationship-building and retention.

-Because of this, we want to share with you a prospecting and retention-boosting strategy that will help your MSP get new clients and keep the old ones.
+We understand your struggles.
+We've seen hundreds of our partners struggle with it.
+That's why we want to share with you a retention-boosting strategy that will help your MSP get new clients and keep the old ones.

 Building relationships with clients is, above all else, the most critical piece of any service-based business.